About the Stream

 The S/ECR Stream of AABHL is a dedicated space in which to grapple with challenges S/ECRs face as they learn how to navigate the diverse landscape of BHL.
 The central aim of the S/ECR Stream is to foster a community that addresses contemporary issues in BHL training, teaching, and research.
 Through the diverse but united community fostered by the Stream, S/ECRs working in BHL will have access to support and guidance that will help nurture agility in the interdisciplinary BHL academic environment.

 Sign up to our S/ECR Stream mailing list to stay up to date with all Stream events, AABHL news, job postings, and more!
-Register via THIS FORM
+Register below.

 Stream Leaders